andrew/ultimate-awesome/README.md

 - [awesome-capacitorjs](https://github.com/capawesome-team/awesome-capacitorjs) - ⚡️ A curated list of awesome things related to Capacitor.
 - [awesome-rl](https://github.com/dbobrenko/awesome-rl) - Awesome RL: Papers, Books, Codes, Benchmarks.
 - [Awesome-Segment-Anything](https://github.com/dk-liang/Awesome-Segment-Anything) - Collect some resource about Segment Anything (SAM), including the latest papers and demo.
-- [awesome-freedom](https://github.com/erfjab/awesome-freedom) - One repository to rule them all! .
 - [awesome-webdev-resources](https://github.com/itzashoffcl/awesome-webdev-resources) - A curated list of useful websites and resources for web developers.
 - [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.
 - [awesome-vietnamese](https://github.com/virusvn/awesome-vietnamese) - Open source by Vietnamese people.